MK-Kwon/Project2/README.md

 RoadStar requires no installation.
 Just sign up at http://roadstar2020.herokuapp.com/ and start using the app!

+## Prerequisites

+* Google Sign-In officially supports the following browsers and platforms:

+- Google Chrome on macOS, Windows, Linux, Android, iOS
+- Mozilla Firefox on macOS, Windows, Linux
+- Safari on macOS and iOS
+- Internet Explorer versions from 8 to 11 on Windows
+- Microsoft Edge on Windows

 ## Built With

 * [Google Places](https://developers.google.com/places/web-service/intro) - We used Google Places to find vehicle events.